pterbrwn/News-App/README.md

 # ☕ Jetson Morning Briefing Agent

-**A private, self-hosted AI news analyst for the NVIDIA Jetson Orin Nano.**
+**A private, self-hosted AI news analyst.**

 This application autonomously searches for news using the Tavily API, analyzes articles with a local Large Language Model (Qwen 2.5 via Ollama), and delivers personalized briefings via **Pushover** notifications and a Streamlit web dashboard.
 Multiple personas are supported, each receiving a customized impact score based on their unique interests.

+Optimized for **NVIDIA Jetson Orin Nano** but runs on any Linux machine with sufficient resources.

 ---

 ## 🚀 Key Features

 *   **100% Local AI:** All inference runs on-device using Ollama + Qwen 2.5:7b.
 No data sent to OpenAI or external LLM APIs.
-*   **Multi-Persona Analysis:** Define multiple users (e.g., "Peter", "Maddie") with different interests.
+*   **Multi-Persona Analysis:** Define multiple users with different interests.
 Each article is scored (0-10) independently for each persona.
 *   **Intelligent Scraping:** Uses Tavily API for news discovery and Trafilatura + Jina AI for robust content extraction.
 *   **Dark-Mode Dashboard:** Sleek Streamlit UI with topic tags, impact badges, and per-persona filtering.
 *   **Push Notifications:** Pushover alerts with daily stats and direct dashboard links.